 In TAI Karate, we may box to open against an attacker, then flow into Kenpo, then Sil Lum to Chin Na, then grapple to finish the fight.”
 Does this mean that grappling is the end-all, the most effective art?
 “All I will say is that a good grappler can fight multiple opponents and win – against five guys you’ll be on the ground anyway,” said German.

 German is no “paper” white tiger when it comes to demonstrating his grappling prowess.
 Eighteen years ago, he singlehandedly wrestled the entire San Diego State wrestling team, including its coach, until all submitted, to prove the worth of his uniquely-designed grappling art. “… six straight hours, non-stop, and I broke and arm and rib that day,” German chuckles.
 “I also wrestled Brian Adams’ Kenpo people that day.
 Brian had the wrestlers down for Kenpo lessons, so I obliged.
 The Kenpo schools like our grappling method because it makes you mentally tough, and it’s a toughness you can’t get from Kung Fu or Karate.
 Still, the Martial Arts are the ultimate in self-defense for time spent.
 A good boxer or wrestler must spend several hours of contact, conditioning.
 In Karate, you can luck-out with a kick from any angle. ~ Master German

-In Loving Memory of Grand Master David German Passed away May 13, 2006.
+Sadly, Grand Master David German passed away on May 13, 2006.
 He lived and taught many in the San Gabriel Valley most of his life.
 He was admired by Martial Arts Masters and students everywhere.
-His funeral service was held on May 30, 2006 at at Rose Hills Memorial Park & Mortuary, Hillside Chapel.
+His funeral service was held on May 30, 2006 at at Rose Hills Memorial Park and Mortuary, Hillside Chapel.